mutiawhy/Final-Project/README.md

-##  This is how this machine learning model can be used in apps.
+##  This is how the machine learning model can be used on web app.
 ![image](https://user-images.githubusercontent.com/60774724/83336314-a4d2ba80-a2dc-11ea-8a9c-6879dd813030.png)